 Handling of assets used for improper purposes

-During the inventory process, if unused assets, improperly used assets, or ineffectively used assets are discovered, they must be promptly handled, without waiting until the end of the general inventory, to ensure that public assets are used for the right purposes, economically and effectively.
+During the inventory process, if unused assets, improperly used assets, or ineffectively used assets are discovered, they must be promptly handled, without waiting until the end of the general inventory, to ensure that public assets are used for the right purposes, economically, and effectively.

-Units after merger, consolidation, separation, and receiving functions and tasks are responsible for continuing to deploy the remaining work, ensuring that the arrangement, streamlining of the apparatus, and arrangement of administrative units are not affected.
+Units after merger, consolidation, separation, and receiving functions and tasks are responsible for continuing to implement the remaining work, ensuring that the arrangement, streamlining of the apparatus, and arrangement of administrative units are not affected.

 The Ministry of Finance inspects the preparation and implementation of the general inventory of ministries, branches and localities, and reports the results.
 Especially those with large asset scale and number of inventory units, complex assets, and slow implementation progress.